barrantesisrael/mbt.microbiome.2021/README.md

 # quality check with fastqc
 $ fastqc --quiet Platz1_R1.head.fastq
-# click to HTML output and select "View in Web Browser"
+# find to HTML output in the file list and double click to open (or select "View in Web Browser" if inside RStudio)
 # a new tab opens with the fastqc results
 # repeat the analyses with the second sequencing pair, e.g. Platz1_R2.head.fastq
 ```